Taiwan child killer escapes death penalty

 Prosecutors in Wang’s case said during court hearings that he should be put to death as a psychiatric report had found him to be mentally sound enough to be responsible for his actions.

-But his defense had argued that Wang suffered from a mental disorder, so should be given a limited-term imprisonment or sent for treatment, local media said.
+But his defence had argued that Wang suffered from a mental disorder, so should be given a limited-term imprisonment or sent for treatment, local media said.

 Police said he had previously been arrested for drug-related crimes.
 He was attacked by an angry mob while in custody.